-Many mountain bike enthusiasts consider Marin County, California to be the modern birthplace of the mountain bike, however, as it was here that groups of young cycle enthusiasts begin competing in the 1980s to create bikes suited for off-road use in the mountain trails of the area.
+Despite that, many mountain bike enthusiasts consider Marin County, California to be the modern birthplace of the mountain bike.
+It was there that groups of young cycle enthusiasts begin competing in the 1980s to create bikes suited for off-road use in the mountain trails.

-Soon technology began to catch up with the new dirt biking passion, with equipment and gear being specifically made for the more extreme needs of mountain biking.
-A new market was born, and in the past four decades since the Marin County movement of the 80s, mountain biking has grown exponentially to serve a huge sector of the bicycle business with stronger and lighter drivetrains, wheels, and frame materials.
+Soon technology began to catch up with the new dirt biking passion.
+Equipment and gear became made explicitly for the more extreme needs of mountain biking.
+A new market was born, and in the past four decades since the Marin County movement of the 80s, mountain biking has grown exponentially.
+It now serves a considerable sector of the bicycle business with stronger and lighter drivetrains, wheels, and frame materials.

 What To Look For In a Budget Mountain Bike

 Now that you have a rough idea of how mountain bikes came to be, we’ll take a closer look at the aspects that make them so well-loved.

 As mountain bikes have developed over the decades, manufacturers have settled for the most part on three wheel sizes: 26, 27.5, and 29-inches.
 The 26-inch wheel has long dominated the market as the standard since the creation of the mountain bike, but the introduction of the 29er broadened the potential of the sport for many riders who tried the bigger wheels.

 Especially well suited to taller riders, the 29″ wheel gives greater control over rough and technical terrain.
 Later, the 27.5″ wheel came to be a sort of “compromise” between the smaller and larger extremes, combining some of the advantages of the 29ers with a few of the benefits of the original 26-inch wheels.